FACT-Finder-Web-Components/documentation/README.md

 This command serves your app.
 Replace `build-folder-name` with the folder name of the build you want to serve.

     polymer serve build/build-folder-name/

+### Notes

+To run the application as in the production environment you have to start the actual node server.
+This way you can test server-emitted errors etc. which is not possible running `polymer serve`.

+* build the project
+* navigate to the build directory
+* run `node app`